 A class action has been filed in the Ontario Superior Court of Justice naming the Company and certain officers of the Company as defendants.
-The plaintiff asserts that certain of the Company's news releases misrepresented the production level at the Shafter mine.
-The plaintiff seeks to certify a class action on behalf of a class that purchased the Company's publicly traded securities between December 14, 2012 and April 11, 2013 and seeks damages on behalf of that class in the sum of \$50 million or such other sum as the court finds appropriate.
+The plaintiff asserts that certain of the Company's news releases misrepresented the production level at the Shafter Property.
+The plaintiff seeks to certify a class action on behalf of a class that purchased the Company's publicly traded securities between December 14, 2012 and May 17, 2013 and seeks damages on behalf of that class in the sum of \$50 million or such other sum as the court finds appropriate.
 The Company intends to vigorously dispute these allegations.
+Management has not disclosed the amount of any provision or expected insurance recovery as the net amount of these is not expected to be material and to disclose the amounts could be prejudicial.